fumoboy007/DMCoreLicensing/README.md

 #### License Activation

-A license is specific to the computer that the software is running on.
-Therefore, the computer’s hardware UUID is a key component of the license data model.

-Activation involves sending the computer’s hardware UUID and, if activating a purchase, the user’s license key to an activation server.
-The server returns an existing license if the parameters match or returns a new license if the quota for the license key has not been exceeded.
+Activation involves sending the device’s hardware UUID and, if activating a purchase, the user’s license key to an activation server.
+The server returns the license if the software was previously activated on the device or if the device quota for the license has not been exceeded.

 The software stores the license and validates it when needed (e.g. when the application is launched).